cvs-health/testaro/README.md

 These changes were proposed as pull requests 1333 and 1334 (https://github.com/IBMa/equal-access/pulls).

 The `ibm` tool is one of two tools (`testaro` is the other) with a `withItems` property.
 If you set `withItems` to `false`, the result includes the counts of “violations” and “recommendations”, but no information about the rules that gave rise to them.

+###### Nu Html Checker

+The `nuVal` tool performs the tests of the Nu Html Checker.
+Its `rules` argument is **not** an array of rule IDs, but instead is an array of rule _specifications_.
+A rule specification for `nuVal` is a string with the format `type:substring`, where `type` is replaced with a message type (namely `info` or `error`) and `substring` is replaced with any substring of a message.
+This `rules` format arises from the fact that `nuVal` generates customized messages and does not accompany them with rule identifiers.
+Thus, by choosing a substring, you are deciding that any message of a particular type that includes that substring will be deemed a `nuVal` rule.

 ###### QualWeb